 My thanks to Peter H. for providing me with these images.

 (May 22) -photo of the day 11-View from the Posillipo coast east towards Vesuvius.
 The coast at this point is still a remarkably pleasant place in spite of development that has encroached inland.
 Much of the coastline is best accessible from a boat, and the homes that one sees (as in this photo) may be accessible only from a single guarded road entrance, open only to residents.
 In other words, except for the occasional entrance to a public beach facility you can't get down there from the top unless you live there.
 This photo is from album 1 at this link.
 Click here for a larger image and a link to explanatory text

 (May 25) - Mt.
 Telephone.
 That's what they call this lovely spot atop the Lattari mountains above the Gulf of Salerno.
-It is one of the peaks along the ridge that runs north to south separating the Tramonti valley from Cava dei Tirreni.
+It's one of the peaks along the ridge that runs north to south separating the Tramonti valley from Cava dei Tirreni.
 From the very top you have a 360° view and can admire such distant points as Mt.
-Vesuvius to the north-west, Cava dei Tirreni to the east, Salerno and its gulf to the south-east and Ravello with the Oscar Niemeyer Auditorium to the south-west.You can hike up there, as friends of mine from Napoli Underground did recently.
-The tale of their trek is on the English-language portion of their website at this link.
-(Precise directions and additional photography are available on the site.)
+Vesuvius to the north-west, Cava dei Tirreni to the east, Salerno and its gulf to the SE (the scene from this image) and Ravello with the Oscar Niemeyer Auditorium to the SW.You can hike up there, as friends of mine from Napoli Underground did recently.
 Fulvio, hike leader, remarks at the beginning:

 Outside is a large wooden table with benches where you can enjoy a pleasant snack on this terrace among the clouds, overlooking heaven.